mod-audio/mod-plugin-builder/README.md

 Note that libtool-bin is not available on old distros.<br/>
 If that is the case for you, simply skip that package but install everything else.

-To begin simply run the bootstrap.sh script with either modduo or modduox as argument.<br/>
+To begin simply run the bootstrap.sh script with either modduo, modduox, moddwarf or x86_64 as argument.<br/>
 The bootstrap.sh script will build the toolchain (ct-ng) and buildroot.<br/>
 Depending on your machine it can take more than 1 hour.<br/>